nariakiiwatani/PublicPodcastLink/README.en.md

 ---

 ## We Need Your Support!
-PublicPodcast.link is provided as a unique tool to generate permanent links for podcasts.
+[https://publicpodcast.link](PublicPodcast.link) is provided as a unique tool to generate permanent links for podcasts.
 We're offering this platform to users for free, providing resources to make the podcast experience more convenient and efficient.

 However, costs such as domain management and operational expenses are necessary to keep it publicly available.
 In order to continue and enhance this service, we need your donations.